Vodka tonic

-A vodka tonic is a cocktail made with varying proportions of vodka and tonic water.
+A vodka tonic is a long drink made with varying proportions of vodka and tonic water.
 Vodka tonics are frequently garnished with a slice of lime or lemon.

 One commonly used recipe is one part vodka and one part tonic water in a tumbler, often a highball glass over ice, with a generous lime wedge squeezed into it.

 The drink is referenced in the lyrics of the song "Goodbye Yellow Brick Road" by Elton John.

+The drink is referenced in the book From Russia with Love by Ian Fleming.
+In chapter 17, second paragraph Bond sips a vodka and tonic whilst watching the sunset over the Golden Horn in Istanbul.